 - Lobbying - we will the lead the development of high professional standards, transparency, and accountability in lobbying and public affairs

-- Research – we are charged via our Royal Charter with ensuring that there is a solid research foundation in place for the future development of public relations practice, we publish annual benchmarking studies and collaborate with external organizations to share profession defining research
+- Research – we are charged through our Royal Charter with ensuring that there is a solid research foundation in place for the future development of public relations practice.
+We publish annual benchmarking studies and collaborate with external organizations to share profession defining research

 The CIPR Manifesto was delivered to provoke an open and informed debate ahead of the 2015 UK General Election.
 The document focuses on seven issues and challenges that the Institute believes the Government should seek to address.

 Member Groups, Committees and Working Groups